aws-samples/aws-secure-environment-accelerator/reference-artifacts/Custom-Scripts/Pre-migration/README.md

-# ASEA to LZA Upgrade (Alpha)
+# ASEA to LZA Upgrade (Preview)

+> DISCLAIMER:  This Preview release is intended for select customers that are working closely with their AWS Account teams to plan and execute the upgrade.
+If you have not engaged direclty with your AWS Account team to plan an ASEA to LZA upgrade, it's not recommended to run this upgrade yet, unless it's in an environment that is for sandbox and experimentation only and that could be rebuilt from scratch if required.
+The AWS team will not be able to provide support for any customer that upgrades with this Preview release other than those select customers already working with their account team.
+There are known defects in the upgrade code that could negatively impact your ASEA environment depending on the configuration.
+Select customers will be running this upgrade with assistance from their AWS account teams that understand these defects and confirmed they do not impact the selected customers based on their configuration.
+After a number of select customer upgrades this upgrade solution will be made generally available as part of new ASEA publised version.
+It i also recommended that this upgrade be run in a sandbox/development/test environment first before running against a production environment.

 ## Overview

-In order to perform a successful upgrade, there are a number of tasks that customers must complete before the upgrade can begin.
+In order to perform a successful upgrade, there is a sequence of tasks that must be completed before the upgrade can begin.
 The first task is generating the configuration file for the upgrade tool.
-Followed by steps that are necessary to ensure that all ASEA resources deployed are in the correct state, by updating ASEA to the latest version, and evaluating and manually remediating the resource drift of resources deployed by ASEA using the provided upgrade scripts.
-Once the resources are remediated, customers will then enable a new configuration option in the ASEA configuration that will execute the ASEA state machine to prepare the environment by only removing resources that are necessary to run ASEA state machine deployments, and other ASEA specific tasks.
-This last run will also effectively disable all ASEA CloudFormation custom resources from modifying any of the resources that have been deployed.
-After the final ASEA state machine run, the ASEA installer stack can be removed from the environment to completely disable ASEA and remove the state machine.
+Subsequent tasks check that all ASEA resources currently deployed are in the correct state, update ASEA to the latest version, and remediate any resource drift of deployed ASEA resources using the provided scripts.
+Once the resources are remediated and ASEA is upgraded to the lastest version, customers will then enable a new configuration option in the ASEA configuration file that will instruct the ASEA state machine to prepare the environment for upgrade by removing resources that are only necessary to run the ASEA state machine, and other ASEA specific tasks.
+This will also effectively disable all ASEA CloudFormation custom resources from modifying any of the resources that have been deployed.
+After the final ASEA state machine run, the ASEA installer stack can be removed from the environment to completely disable and remove ASEA.

-Once the installer stack has been removed, the customer will then run a script that will create a snapshot of every resource in every account and region that ASEA has deployed, and store that file in S3 and CodeCommit.
-This snapshot will be used by the LZA to identify ASEA specific resources that must be modified or referenced in later stages for dependencies.
+Once the installer stack has been removed, the customer will run a script that will create a snapshot of every resource in every account and region that ASEA has deployed, and store that file in Amazon S3 and AWS CodeCommit.
+This snapshot will be used by the Landing Zone Accelerator (LZA) to identify ASEA specific resources that must be modified or referenced in later stages of the upgrade.
 Once the mapping file is generated, the LZA configuration file generation script can also be run.
-This file in conjunction with the snapshot generated above, will be used to create the LZA configuration files that will be used to reference the ASEA generated resources.
+This file in conjunction with the snapshot, will be used to create the LZA configuration files during the upgrade.

-After the configuration files are generated, these files will be placed in a CodeCommit repository residing in the home installation region of ASEA.
+After the configuration files are generated, they will be placed in a CodeCommit repository residing in the home installation region of ASEA.
 Then, the LZA can be installed and reference the configuration repository created above.
-During the installation, the LZA will reference the newly created configuration, and the pipeline will install two additional stages.
-The first stage created will evaluate and created references that the LZA specific stacks can reference based off of configuration changes.
+During the installation, the LZA will reference the newly created configuration, and the LZA code pipeline will install two additional stages.
+The first stage created will evaluate and create references that the LZA specific resource stacks can reference based off of configuration changes.
 This stage is executed before any core LZA stages are executed.
-The last stage created for migrated environments is executed after all LZA stages are executed.
-This stage is responsible for adding dependencies created by the LZA to ASEA stacks to ensure that all resources are handled correctly during the execution of the LZA CodePipeline.
+The last stage created for upgraded environments is executed after all LZA stages are executed.
+This stage is responsible for adding dependencies created by the LZA to ASEA created stacks to ensure that all resources are handled correctly during the execution of the LZA CodePipeline.

-Once the LZA is installed, customers resources will continue to exist and are still modifiable, but interaction with ASEA resources are handled specifically through the LZA configuration files.
-Management of LZA native environments and upgraded environments should see almost no difference between the configuration files in these environments.
+Once the LZA is installed, customer resources will continue to exist and are still modifiable, but interaction with some ASEA resources that remain are handled through the LZA configuration files.
+Management of LZA native environments and upgraded environments will see almost no difference.

 The upgrade from ASEA to LZA has the following steps: